-SCM has produced a resource toolkit for 2017 that can be used by churches, student groups and individuals.
-You can download the toolkit here.
+SCM will be producing a resource toolkit for 2018 that can be used by churches, student groups and individuals.
+You can request a copy of the toolkit to be emailed to you by signing up to our mailing list here.

 What is the Universal Day of Prayer for Students?